37 Best Things To Do In Florence, Italy

 Bardini Gardens

-Opened only recently to the public, it is literally a secret garden to explore.
-It is composed of three different areas, each created in a different time period: A farming area with hillside terraces filled with olive trees, an English garden, and a baroque flight of steps which includes a belvedere and offers spectacular views of Florence.
+Only recently opened to the public, it is literally a secret garden to explore.
+It is composed of three different areas, each created in a different time period: a farming area with hillside terraces filled with olive trees, an English garden, and a baroque flight of steps that includes a belvedere and offers spectacular views of Florence.

-There is a wisteria pergola that is in full bloom in mid-April to the beginning of May.
-I went in Mid May and the wisteria was already gone – I suppose it depends on how hot it gets and how early it blooms!
+There is a wisteria pergola that is in full bloom from mid-April to the beginning of May.
+I went in mid-May, and the wisteria was already gone—I suppose it depends on how hot it gets and how early it blooms!

 The Rose Gardens

 A place of extraordinary beauty, the Rose Gardens are an ideal, romantic green oasis to seek rest in the afternoon.
-It contains 400 varieties of roses and a total of 1,200 plants.
-It was created in 1865 by Giuseppe Poggi, who also designed the Piazzale Poggi, from which the street takes its name.
+They contain 400 varieties of roses and 1,200 plants.
+They were created in 1865 by Giuseppe Poggi, who also designed the Piazzale Poggi, from which the street takes its name.

 The bucolic natural setting also hosts a Japanese garden within the fields of roses, which was donated to the Municipality of Florence by the city of Kyoto.
 The garden is free to visit and roam – it truly is a precious gem of fragrance and vibrant colors.